wildlifehexagon/graphql-server/docs/development.md

 Any unique types and inputs for a particular category (i.e. user) should be placed in their own schema files in the same folder.

 [gqlgen.yml](./gqlgen.yml) is the configuration file used with `gqlgen`.
-Our main use for this file is to add custom models, primarily for pointing to gRPC services or adding explicit resolvers.
-See [FAQs](https://gqlgen.com/) for more info.
+It is advised to add a custom model for any new schema.
+You can point directly to a gRPC service or add a new file in the `models` directory.

 To generate the GraphQL code, run the generator script with `go generate ./...`.
 This downloads our GraphQL schema and rebuilds the generated files.

 This will modify `generated.go`, `models_gen.go` and `genresolver.go`.
-The first two can be ignored, but it is necessary to check the output of `genresolver.go` and then modify/add any of the changes to your actual resolver file(s) (i.e. `gene.go`).
+The first two can be ignored, but it is necessary to check the output of `genresolver.go` and then modify/add any of the changes to your actual resolver file(s) (more on this in next steps).

 ## Next Steps for Development